 Monitoring of the service standards is integral to operational planning.
-The age of the vehicles is part of capital planning which is evaluated annually; vehicle loads are measured when evaluating ridership on a monthly basis; headways relates to the ability to maintain a schedule and on-time performance which is monitored daily; service accessibility and transit amentias are part of the on-going annual planning activities.

-The ability to measure the success towards these standards at a more accurate level will be realized with the full implementation and use of the AVL system.
+The age of the vehicles is part of capital planning which is evaluated annually; vehicle loads are measured when evaluating ridership on a monthly basis; headways relates to the ability to maintain a schedule and on-time performance which is monitored daily; service accessibility and transit amenities are part of the on-going annual planning activities.
+The ability to measure the success towards these standards at a more accurate level has been realized with the full implementation and use of the AVL system.

-A map illustrating Lawrence Transit System and University of Kansas transit routes and amenity placement is attached in Appendix E of this program update.
+A map illustrating Lawrence Transit System transit routes and amenity placement is attached in Appendix E of this program update.